open-telemetry/semantic-conventions/docs/attributes-registry/ios.md

 ## Ios Deprecated Attributes

+The iOS platform on which the iOS application is running.

 | Attribute   | Type   | Description                                                                                                      | Examples | Stability                                                   |
 | ----------- | ------ | ---------------------------------------------------------------------------------------------------------------- | -------- | ----------------------------------------------------------- |
 | `ios.state` | string | Deprecated use the `device.app.lifecycle` event definition including `ios.state` as a payload field instead.
 [1] | `active` | ![Deprecated](https://img.shields.io/badge/-deprecated-red) |